 Focus on the Task of Driving

-Again, when you think about it, this is a fairly obviously thing to do when operating a motor vehicle.
+Again, when you think about it, this is a fairly obvious thing to do when operating a motor vehicle.
 But millions of drivers fail at it every day.
 It’s so easy to take your eyes off the road or to shift your focus momentarily while your car is in motion.
 But even the briefest lapse of concentration can lead to an accident, especially when you are on the interstate driving at high speeds.

 Put Your Phone Away

 This precaution relates heavily to the second and – in many cities and states – the first precaution as well.
-Any distraction while driving is bad, but as people increasingly rely on their smart phones for things like directions, music and instantly communicating with anyone, anywhere, anytime, they have become a leading cause of car accidents.
+Any distraction while driving is bad, but as people increasingly rely on their smartphones for things like directions, music and instantly communicating with anyone, anywhere, anytime, they have become a leading cause of car accidents.

 Get Enough Sleep

 There are many ways your body and your life can benefit from getting the proper amount of sleep.
 If you’re driving, the reaction time you gain by getting enough sleep can very well make the difference between you getting into or avoiding an accident.
-Without sleep there is little hope for focus.
+Without sleep, there is little hope for focus.